 2. Remove the words “that’s for boys” from your vocabulary

-Since we were raised believing that boys play with cars and girls with dolls, we have to work a little harder to overcome decades of conditioning.
+Most of us were raised well after the 1940s.
+Our society taught us that boys play with cars and girls with dolls.
+So we have to work a little harder to overcome decades of conditioning.
 If we want to raise independent and self-confident daughters, we have to start by teaching them that there’s no such thing as “just for boys.”

 3. Teach her the value of inner beauty